lopes/cordyceps/README.md

 > [!NOTE]
 > Since Cordyceps only exfiltrates encrypted files, using HTTP without TLS is perfectly fine.

+The upload expects files to be sent to the `/upload` endpoint with the form field name `files`.
+Filenames are automatically sanitized to ASCII-only characters for compatibility.

-If it worked, the exfiltration routine under [Cordyceps::net](src/net.rs) should work.🤞
+If the test worked, the exfiltration routine under [Cordyceps::net](src/net.rs) should work.🤞

 ### Examples
 #### Encryption Example